GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 Then you use the `ChatClient.Builder` to add `notifications()` configuration to the client, before building it.

 ## Companion Artifacts
-The push notification integration process is not complicated, but we're don't want to add it into our main SDK by default.
+The push notification integration process is not complicated, but we don't want to add it into our main SDK by default.

 The two main reasons are the following:
 * Adding this default implementation increases the size of our SDK.